stateoforegon-eis-css/Oregon-CIS-Assessments/CSS-Assessment-Index.md

 **Assessment Methodology**

 - [CIS Controls Assessment Specification for CIS Safeguard 3.01](https://cas8.docs.cisecurity.org/en/latest/source/Controls3/#31-establish-and-maintain-a-data-management-process)
-- Evaluate Agency's Data Management Process for the presence of required elements.
+- Score is based on the completeness of the Data Management Process (presence of required elements).

 ## Safeguard 3.02	(IG1)	Establish and Maintain a Data Inventory